Step Debugger¶

 Setup¶

 The debugger is controlled by the debugger config option, not the plugin system.
-Enable it in auto setup:
+Enable it in feather.config.lua, then run through the CLI:

 Manual setup¶